 - Story statement – a simple, clear statement about what needs to be done.

-- Acceptance criteria – added until the members of the agile team have sufficient understanding of the requirement to be able to deliver the item.
+- Acceptance criteria – added until the members of the agile team have a sufficient understanding of the requirement to be able to deliver the item.

 Features are created by the product manager for an agile release train (ART).
 They flow through a programme kanban system.
 Part of that is the programme backlog, where the features are prioritised by the product manager.
 Features get broken down into stories by agile teams at programme increment (PI) planning events.